Online Gambling

 Case Study

-Screening and Assessment Tools
+Screening & Assessment Tools

 There are assessment and screening tools available to support services providers in prevention and clinical treatments.
-Even though the outcome of an assessment is not determinative in providing a diagnosis, a comprehensive evaluation may be useful to offer a feedback to the client.
+Even though the outcome of an assessment is not determinative in providing a diagnosis, a comprehensive evaluation may be useful to offer feedback to the client.
 After every screening and assessment, ensure that the results are discussed with the clients, so they can be involved and have an active participation in their recovery process.
 Service providers must constantly reflect on their own beliefs, values and biases around gambling.
-Therefore, it is important for practitioners to develop skills and to set aside personal beliefs in order to complete a broad screening and assessment that will provide insight on problem gambling in children, youth and families.
+Therefore, it is important for practitioners to develop skills and to set aside personal beliefs to complete a broad screening and assessment that will provide insight on problem gambling in children, youth and families.

 Service Provider Resources